Active at Home #StayInWorkOut

 Available for free for everyone to encourage fun home activity.

-Gymrun are uploading free accessible videos on their YouTube channel.
+Gymrun have uploaded free accessible videos on their YouTube channel.
 The videos combine both bodyweight movements and short periods of running with seven sequenced exercises.
 Each session links to the Gymrun Five Challenges.

 imoves wants to help keep primary aged children as active as possible by offering free access to their imovement platform.
 Some of their best resources including videos, music and lesson plans are now available free to help pupils stay active and healthy even when they can’t go to school.
 Sign up.

 KidsRunFree have been activating children across the UK for over a decade and they want to continue to do so.
-They are uploading daily videos of games and activities that families can play together to help stay, fit and healthy.
+They have a selection of daily videos of games and activities that families can play together to help stay, fit and healthy.

-ukactive Kids and Nike have launched their new Move Crew programme, a set of daily activity missions.
+The Move Crew programme, a set of daily activity missions, was launched by Nike and ukactive.
 This programme has been developed with the expertise of teachers and physical activity specialists, elite athletes, and coaches.
 Each mission is designed to help kids unlock 60 minutes of activity.

 Sport England’s This Girl Can campaign has teamed up with Disney to create fun dance routines to help parents get their kids active while listening to the songs they love.
 You can learn their moves or put your own spin on their routines.